farman20ali/network_switcher/README.md

 - The script dynamically detects your Ethernet and Hotspot connection names.
 If your system uses custom names, edit the detection logic as needed.
 - Unicode icons may not display on all system trays.
 You can change them to plain text or small images in the code.
 - Logging is set to stdout by default.
 For persistent logs, edit the logging configuration in the script.
+- The network_icon.png file must be in the same directory as the script.

 ## License
 MIT License